 The administrative management of Azure Stack HCI does not require specific software, but you can use existing management tools such as Admin Center, PowerShell, System Center Virtual Machine Manager and even third-party tools.

 Using the Windows Admin Center, you can install and configure new architectures Azure Stack HCI and activate virtual systems.
-In addition, With native Windows Admin Center integration with Azure, you can extend functionality with different Azure services, including:
+Furthermore, With native Windows Admin Center integration with Azure, you can extend functionality with different Azure services, including:

 - Azure Site Recovery to implement disaster recovery scenarios.